NALTP/Rules/README.md

     - (b) Maps and starting color:
       - (i) Maps may be played in any order so long as the correct maps and colors are played that week.
 Changes in map order require captains agreement.
       - (ii) Maps will follow the schedule posted by the CRC.
-        - (1) In Season 32, each match will have 2 maps in the following format with each week 2-7 also including a home map.
+        - (1) In Season 32, each match will have 2 maps in the following format with each week 2-7 also including a home map, Minors will skip the below week 1.
 Each letter represents a unique map with the letter H representing a home map.
           - (aa) Week 1: AABBA;
           - (bb) Week 2: HBBCC;
           - (cc) Week 3: HDDEE;